 RAS MOHAMMED MARINE RESERVE is an underwater national park at the southern extreme of the Sinai Peninsula near Sharm el Sheikh.
 Completely protected from fishing and commercial activity, its reefs are glorious and untouched.

 ST JOHNS reefs are far removed from the coast of Egypt, not far from the Sudanese border.
-The St. Johns reefs cover an area of more than 290 square kilometers.
-This dive area can only be reached by liveaboard, but is more than worth the trip.
+The St. Johns reefs cover an area of more than 290 square kilometres.
+This dive area can only be reached by liveaboard but is more than worth the trip.

 THE BROTHERS Islands are two small islands in the Red Sea near Egypt.
 The islands are Big Brother and Small Brother Island.
 Big Brother has a lighthouse on it and Small brother is located just under 1 mile to the south.
 The best way to reach the Brother Islands is by liveaboard cruise.